 - Clarify the purpose of transition assessment in the secondary transition planning process.

 - Provide guidance to school districts concerning the selection and use of transition assessments.

-This advisory is released in the context of previous Department of Elementary and Secondary Education (ESE) secondary transition advisories and other ESE secondary transition resources, both existing and forthcoming.1 The reader is invited to study these materials as an integrated whole.
+This advisory is released in the context of previous Department of Elementary and Secondary Education (ESE) secondary transition advisories and other DESE secondary transition resources, both existing and forthcoming.1 The reader is invited to study these materials as an integrated whole.

 Through secondary transition planning, which occurs in Massachusetts for students with IEPs aged 14-22,2 IEP Teams facilitate an individualized process that moves a student ever-closer to the successful realization of his or her personal vision for the future.
 That vision, documented on the Transition Planning Form (TPF) and in the IEP,3 is the beacon which guides the development of the IEP during the transition years.4 Year by year, a student's IEPs detail a sequential and developmental process whereby the student's disability-related needs are addressed in order to build skills necessary to achieve the student's postsecondary goals/vision